Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 * "101" prefix — Secondary Verification Call

-CIDVV Calling Party Numbers are numeric signaling values carried in the Calling Party Number field.
+CIDVV Calling Party Numbers are numeric signaling values carried in the Calling Party Number signaling field.
 They are not represented as E.164 numbers and are shown without a leading "+" in this document.

 Ordinary subscriber telephone numbers (e.g., +12125550100) are shown